loveencounterflow/interskiplist/README.md

 interval skip list structure (insertion order); this is important for consistent results and for rule application.
-Because insertion order is preserved, we can be confident that for each of the codepoints queried, the 'most applicable' `name` property will always come *last* in the results—provided you ordered interval insertions from the general to the specific.<sup>1</sup>
+Because insertion order is preserved, we can be confident that for each of the codepoints queried, the 'most applicable' `name` property will always come *last* in the results—provided you ordered interval insertions from the general to the specific.

-> 1) For a while I considered to order results primarily by interval size, larger intervals coming first and
+> **Note** For a while I considered to order results primarily by interval size, larger intervals coming
->    single-point intervals coming last (and thereby overriding larger intervals).
-However logical that
+> first and single-point intervals coming last (and thereby overriding larger intervals).
+However logical
->    looks, interval-size-as-priority clearly breaks down when we move from (contiguous) intervals to
+> that looks, interval-size-as-priority clearly breaks down when we move from (contiguous) intervals to
 > (discontinuous) ranges: imagine a range `x` that includes some codepoint `A` as well as, say, an
 > additional additional 9 codepoints hundreds or thousands of positions away.
-Compare that to another
+Compare that to another range
->    range `y` that includes points `A` and `A+1` as well as 7 other codepoints somewhere else in the
+> `y` that includes points `A` and `A+1` as well as 7 other codepoints somewhere else in the codespace.
->    codespace.
-Then, when quering for `A`, should `x` win over `y` because it has fewer codepoints (1 as
+> Then, when quering for `A`, should `x` win over `y` because it has fewer codepoints (1 as opposed to 2)
->    opposed to 2) *locally*?
-Or should `y` win because it has fewer codepoints (9 as compared to 10)
+> *locally*?
+Or should `y` win because it has fewer codepoints (9 as compared to 10) *globally*?

+> **Note** that specifically with names, 'keeping insertion order' entails that methods like `find_names`
+> will return lists of unique names each of which appears in the latest (strongest) position.
+This means
+> that lists of names as returned by the API may be shorter than corresponding lists of IDs, intervals, or
+> entries, and that it suffices to look at the last ID, name or entry to find the piece of data with the
->    *globally*?
+> highest applicability.

 Let's look at 'entries'—those are the JS objects we passed in for each interval; upon insertion, they'll be amended with a few essential attributes (an ID, an insertion order index, and the size of the interval):